top of page

 August - October

-From late winter to early spring, a vast array of beautiful and unusual wildflowers, shrubs and trees to be found along the Corrigin Wildflower Trial.
-The entrance is located approximately 5km west (Perth) of Corrigin townsite, opposite the Corrigin Dog Cemetery.
+From late winter to early spring, a vast array of beautiful and unusual wildflowers, shrubs and trees can be found along the Corrigin Wildflower Drive.
+The entrance is located approximately 5km west of Corrigin townsite, opposite the Corrigin Dog Cemetery.

-The track is a wide, graded gravel track roughly 4.1km long.
-Caravans can go on the track.
-Visitors are encouraged to get out of the car and look closer.
-It is asked that the car be parked to the left-hand side of the track so others can get by and please take care of where you step.
+The track is a wide one-way graded gravel track, roughly 4.1km long and is caravan friendly.
+Visitors are encouraged to get out of the car and look closer, but please make sure the car is parked on the left-hand side of the track to allow others to pass.

 • 4km graded gravel track